 If it is very cold outside, the unit likely will go into defrost mode and start to heat again when done.

 If the temperature is above 32 degrees Fahrenheit and the unit is freezing up, there likely is a malfunction and may have low refrigerant or a bad component.

 The outside unit on a heat pump will freeze up if the temperature is too cold.

-How efficient the unit is, will depend how low a temperature it can work, without icing up.
+How efficient a unit is will depend on how low a temperature it can work without icing up.

-Some heat pumps are designed to work in very cold temperatures, while others not so much.
+Some heat pumps are designed to work in very cold temperatures, while others do not so much.